Top public health officer says Canada at critical juncture in COVID-19 battle

 Canada's chief public health officer says the country has reached a critical juncture in its life and death struggle with COVID-19.

-Dr. Theresa Tam stressed during her daily update Saturday that we are "definitely not out of the woods and that now is the time to absolutely double down`` on all efforts to stem the still rising tide of the new coronavirus.
+Dr. Theresa Tam stressed during her daily update yesterday that we are ``definitely not out of the woods and that now is the time to ''absolutely double down`` on all efforts to stem the still rising tide of the new coronavirus.

 To that end, as of noon on Monday, anyone exhibiting COVID-19 symptoms will not be allowed to board domestic flights or inter-city trains for at least 14 days.